The magnetic sensitivity of the Ca II resonance and subordinate lines in the solar atmosphere: The circular polarization profiles

 The figure shows the K and $8542 \: \AA$ lines, whose circular polarization profiles we consider to be representative of those of the various lines of the UV doublet and IR triplet, respectively.
 Indeed, we verified the qualitative similarity between the profiles for the lines belonging to the same multiplet.
 We also verified that the results coincide when considering a 3T multi-term atom instead of a 5L multi-level one, or a PRD instead of an IRCRD treatment.
 The profiles for the vertical magnetic field case are also analogous when observing at the disk center.\\

 Figure \ref{Fig_11_Mag_K_8542_V_pol_nopol} displays the synthetic $V/I$ profiles obtained in the $B = 200 \: \mathrm{G}$ case for a LOS with $\mu = 0.1$, alongside the profiles obtained neglecting atomic level polarization and the anisotropy and symmetry breaking of the pumping radiation field.
 This was achieved in HanleRT-TIC by setting the atomic ($\rho^K_Q$) and radiation field ($J^K_Q$) multipoles with $K>0$ to zero at each iteration.
 Thus, the resulting polarization patterns are exclusively due to the Zeeman effect.
-We discuss the linear polarizations in Appendix \ref{Appendix_forward_scatt_trans_Zeeman}.
-As for the circular polarization patterns, the one for the $8542 \: \AA$ line are in excellent agreement with the results accounting for atomic level polarization (and we verified that this is also the case for the other lines of the IR triplet).
+We discuss the linear polarization in Appendix \ref{Appendix_forward_scatt_trans_Zeeman}.
+As for the circular polarization patterns, the results for the $8542 \: \AA$ line obtained both accounting for atomic level polarization and neglecting it are in excellent agreement (we verified that this is also the case for the other lines of the IR triplet).
 For the K (and the H) line, the two syntheses match in the core region, but the amplitude of the outer lobes is underestimated when the atomic polarization is not accounted for.
 This is similar to the findings for the Mg~{\sc{ii}} h \& k lines in \cite{HanleRT_TIC} (see also \citealt{HanleRT, Mg_II_Ernest}).\\

 A circular polarization profile obtained from the application of the weak field approximation (WFA) to the intensity profile is also shown in Figure \ref{Fig_11_Mag_K_8542_V_pol_nopol}.
 The $8542 \: \AA$ line (lower panel) shows an excellent agreement between all the curves.
 Although the three curves also overlap in the core region of the K line (upper panel), there are discrepancies in their outer lobes, where the application of the WFA overestimates the circular polarization amplitude of the synthesis.
 This may lead to an underestimation in the longitudinal field component inferred through the WFA \citep{Mg_II_Ernest, HanleRT}.
 Indeed, in order to infer the LOS component of the magnetic field, we applied a least-squares fit to the $I$ and $V$ profiles of the K line for the general case in which atomic polarization was accounted for \citep[see also][]{Centeno_WFA}.
 This yields a field strength of $B_\mathrm{{LOS}}\mathrm{(WFA)} = 180.2 \: \mathrm{G}$, whereas the LOS projection of the magnetic field imposed in the synthesis was $B_\mathrm{{LOS}}\mathrm{(True)} = 199 \: \mathrm{G}$.\\